7 Best Free Flamenco Shows in Seville

 7. Peña Flamenca Torres Macarena (Macarena District)

-👉 Insider tip: Keep an eye on their social media — I’ve caught some of the best performances of my life here for the price of a drink.
-But space is limited, so get there early and don’t expect a flashy setup — this is flamenco at its roots.
+Keep an eye on their social media.
+I’ve seen some of the best performances of my life here for the price of a drink.
+But space is limited, so get there early and don’t expect a flashy setup.
+This is flamenco at its roots.

 Bonus: Museo del Baile Flamenco (Cristina Hoyos Museum)